teleprint-me/attica/README.md

-# Data Structures and Algorithms written in pure C
+# dsa

-A portable collection of foundational C libraries for algorithms and data structures, built for systems programming and real-world experimentation.
+Data Structures and Algorithms written in pure C.

 ## 🗃️ Dependencies